“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry. “

-The fifth and last in the list of five sins we are to put to death is “covetousness.”
+The fifth and last in the list of five sins we are to put to death is “covetousness,” a form of idolatry.

 “and covetousness, which is idolatry”

-“Covetousness” conveys the idea of idolatry.
+“Covetousness” is idolatry.
 Idolatry is the worship of something other than God.
-It is to love enjoyments over God and to place too high a value on them.
-This distorts a proper enjoyment of them.
-When we have inordinate sorrow and anxiety over their loss, they have become a god to us.
+It is to love some enjoyment over God and to place too high a value on it.
+“Covetousness” distorts proper enjoyment of them.
+When we have inordinate sorrow and anxiety over the loss of something, it has become a god to us.
 Therefore, covetousness is spiritual idolatry.
 “Idolatry” is found in 1 Cor.
 10:14; Gal.
 5:20 and, in the plural, in 1 Pet.
 4:3.

 The essence of idolatry is the desire to obtain.
-It is the desire to get something out of God.
 A covetous person believes he can persuade or even bribe God to give him something.
-This is the person whose whole life is dominated by the desire to get more.
+He is someone whose whole life is dominated by the desire to get more.
 He worships things and not God.
 An idolater is a slave to the depraved ideas his idols represent (Gal.
-4:8, 9) and thereby, to diverse lusts (Tit.
+4:8, 9) and, thereby, to diverse lusts (Tit.
 3:3).

 “Little children, keep yourselves from idols.
 Amen” (1 Jn 5:21).
-Some think that this means that you are not to have statues of Buddha in your house.
-No, this goes beyond statues, pictures, icons that people superstitiously revere; this is an idolatry of the heart — covetousness.
+Some think that “idols” means you are not to have statues of Buddha in your house.
+No, this goes beyond statues, pictures, or icons that people superstitiously revere.
+It is an idolatry of the heart — covetousness.

 The tenth commandment reads: “You shall not covet your neighbor’s wife” (Ex.
 20:17).
 Think of the kind of houses Israelites lived in during their wandering.
 They lived in tents!
 They were not even shanties.
 Some were able to build better tents than their neighbors.
-Some had tents that would leak, and they would covet their neighbor’s tent.
-Covetousness also includes his car, snow thrower, television, or electric fork!
+Others had tents that would leak, and they would covet their neighbor’s tent.
+Covetousness also includes his car, snow thrower, or television.

-Covetousness is erecting something other than God in his place.
+Covetousness is erecting something other than God in first place.

 We often view “covetousness” as a less severe sin than the previous four.
 In this verse, it lives in an awful company.